Early Years Foundation Stage at Hunslet Moor Primary

 The Early Years Curriculum

-We plan, teach and assess children using the Early Years Foundation Stage Curriculum.
+We plan, teach and assess children using the Statutory Framework for the Early Years Foundation Stage (2017), supported by Early Years Outcomes and Development Matters.
 This Curriculum is used for children in Nursery and Reception as this is what we call ‘The Early Years Foundation Stage’.
 It is a very important time for children as we are building the foundations of learning, which will continue throughout your child’s life.

 Young children learn by doing.
 This means playing and trying out new things in a safe environment.
 We will always encourage children to do their best and take part in a wide range of activities.
 We try to work from a child’s own interest, so it is always helpful to hear about what they like playing with at home and outside of school.
 We want to hear all about your child as you know them best.
 A key aspect of our Early Years curriculum is involving parents and carers in children’s learning.
-Each half term we have a themed morning which we invite parents and carers to take part in with their children.
-In the first half term this was a Diwali themed morning with art and cooking activities.
+Each half term we have a themed session which we invite parents and carers to take part in with their children.
+We will keep you informed about out parent sessions, through our half termly newsletter.

 Summer 1 2017: